Things Cops Do That Are Illegal: What a Police Officer Can and Can not Do

 The issue of proportionality comes into play when it comes to the use of deadly force.
 Cops are always required to use the least amount of force in any situation.
 Whether the use of force was proportional to the problem at hand will be the question when determining whether or not misconduct or brutality came into play, if a cop is questioned on his or her use of a firearm.

-For example, a police officer making an arrest that is being resisted, and has a knife pulled on him, can use deadly force if necessary of what cops can and can’t do that are illegal.
+For example, a police officer making an arrest that is being resisted, and has a knife pulled on him, can use deadly force if necessary of what cops can’t do to you that are illegal.
 It would be misconduct if the knife was not pulled on him.

 Five Police Officers Convicted After Hurricane Katrina